jaymutuku/hugo-netlify-blog/content/posts/2020-07-08-arch-linux-installation-on-uefi-gpt-system/index.md

 ### Step 8: Generate fstab file
 This file has info about your partitions.It picks up partitions that have already been mounted.
-So we expect this file to contain.
+So we expect this file to contain partitions info.

 - boot
 - root
 - var
 - home
-partitions info.

 So the command to generate fstab file
 ```